-It can be really helpful for there to be some coordination of caregiving and support offered by friends and family so they don’t have 10 meals dropped off on one night and that’s it.
-It’s important to know this might be more of a long-term support assistance needed, versus a short-term, everyone’s-going-to-do-it-in-a-week and then just walk away.
-People make Excel spreadsheets or use online resources for people to sign up so it can be really easy to coordinate the support and caregiving offers.
+It can be really helpful to have coordination of caregiving and support offered by friends and family so the patient doesn’t have 10 meals dropped off on one night.
+It’s important to know there might be more long-term support needed, so that everyone doesn’t provide assistance in a week and then just walk away.
+Some people make Excel spreadsheets to track or use online resources for sign-ups so it can be really easy to coordinate support and caregiving offers.

 Some people are doers and they can go grocery shopping, pick up medications, deliver meals, take the kids for play dates, take the spouse and/or children out for a meal or an outing like the zoo, mow the lawn, walk the dog.

-- Deliver books or gift cards for online books
+- Books or gift cards for online books.

 What if a patient doesn’t appear grateful for supporters’ help?

-When someone is dealing with cancer, there are lot of moving parts and pieces, and they may not be able to respond to say thank you in the time-sensitive manner they would otherwise.
-Give people some slack and know they will likely say thank you at some point, but it can be incredibly overwhelming for the patient to receive the outpouring of gestures and support.
-It can create some guilt for the patient.
-It can be hard for the person with cancer to try and figure out how to repay the people.
+When people are dealing with cancer, there are lot of moving parts and pieces.
+They may not be able to respond to say thank you in the same time-sensitive manner they would otherwise.
+Give your loved one some slack and know they will likely say thank you at some point, but that it can be incredibly overwhelming to receive the outpouring of gestures and support.
+It can also create some guilt for the patient, who might have difficulty thinking about how to repay those who are helping.

-People should not expect immediate responses.
-It doesn’t mean that their gift or services are not received — it just means it’s hard to process it all.
+Don’t expect immediate responses.
+It doesn’t mean that the gift or services are not received — it just means it’s hard to process it all.

-What is the most important piece of advice you would offer to someone with a friend who is going through cancer treatment or has just finished?
+What is the most important piece of advice for someone with a friend who is going through cancer treatment or has just finished?